Rahatrezaaa/facial/README.md

 2-architecture and modellingipynb
 Created whole pipeline for transformed to dataset into modeeling input form then modelled with resnet.

-3-evaluation.ipynb
-predcited the result and tested out the accuracies.
+3-final pipelineipynb
+takes any image as input,extracts the faces using Har Cascade classifier and the predicts keypoints on those faces.

+4-evaulaation.ipynb

-fun.ipynb and experiment.ipynb
+5-fun.ipynb and experiment.ipynb
-here I experimented with my own images to get keypoints.
+experiments and put glass on the image using predicted keypoimts.

 Here is How the result on my own photos.
 Pretty decent!!
 ![](Images/download.png)